teodor1006/cicd-gitops/README.md

 ## Things you will Learn 🤯

-1. Developing a Monitoring Application in Python Using Flask and psutil
-2. Executing a Python Application Locally
+1. Executing a Python Application Locally
+2. Creating a Dockerfile
+3. Setting Up SonarCloud for Code Quality Analysis
+4. Integrating Slack for Notifications with GitHub Actions
-3. Building a Docker Image and Uploading to DockerHub for Continuous Integration with GitHub Actions Workflow
+5. Building a Docker Image and Uploading to DockerHub for Continuous Integration with GitHub Actions Workflow
-4. Crafting Deployment and Service Files for Kubernetes (K8s)
+6. Crafting Deployment and Service Files for Kubernetes (K8s)
-5. Setting Up and Implementing ArgoCD for Continuous Delivery
+7. Setting Up and Implementing ArgoCD for Continuous Delivery

 ## **Prerequisites**